 In addition to the communications and representations that the ISO made to the DOE, it also made representations to generators, which indicated that it was using its authority to make purchases under the DOE Orders.

 For example, it was a common practice for the ISO to call on generators and order them to provide power pursuant to the DOE Orders.
 In fact, on at least one occasion the ISO threatened to send a generator’s staff to jail if it did not sell to the ISO under the DOE Order.
-Attached as Exhibit No. JBG-7 is a transcript of a telephone conversation between the ISO’s Staff and Turlock Irrigation District’s (“Turlock”)staff on January 18, 2001, in which the ISO made the following threat:
+Attached as Exhibit No. JBG-7 is a transcript of a telephone conversation between the ISO’s Staff and Turlock Irrigation District’s staff on January 18, 2001, in which the ISO made the following threat:

 Either they provide us with MW from somebody or they’re going to jail.